isra-st/Push_Notifications_Advertisements/README.md

 *‘Click Through Rate’ = Number of clicks on Ads / Number of impressions of the Ads

-# 3. Insights and recomendations
+# 3. Insights and recommendations

 Boost the notification push during the time periods with higher subscribers activity: